hindu-comm/weblogs/manasataramgini/2007/01/2007-01-15_the-crashing-doors.md

 as reality, then indeed the deadly crashing doors are an ancient mythic motif representing the year and might be used in the precession myths.
 Here it is worth noting that other great precessional myth: Where was hiraNyakashipu slain by viShNu?
-At the door\!
+At the door!

 A corollary would be that these mythic motifs had come into being at least by 12000 year BP when the Native Americans are believed to have separated from the Eurasians.
 If so the long records of precession ‘literally” yuga after yuga” might not be surprising.